Cash Out Your First Mortgage or Take Out a HELOC/Home Equity Loan Instead?

 - Easier and faster loan process

 - Potential tax write-off

 - Must borrow entire amount upfront, even if you don’t need it all right away (or ever)

 - While low, rates may not be as favorable as a first mortgage or HELOC

-- Closing costs might be higher compared to HELOC
+- Closing costs might be higher compared to a HELOC

-- Monthly payments might be higher with higher rate and/or shorter term
+- Monthly payments might be more expensive with higher rate and/or shorter term